iOS 15 rollout: What it means for marketers

 As we explored in a recent blog post, product page optimization and custom product pages will allow marketers and developers to create more relevant, custom pages on the App Store.
 These pages enable a new level of personalization as they can be designed for up to 35 specific target audiences, linked to individual campaigns and used to improve and develop paid UA strategies on iOS.

-For more information on iOS 15, how you can work with Adjust to make the most of advertising on iOS, and for updates on all upcoming changes and releases, you can visit our resource center here.
+For more information on iOS 15 and beyond, how you can work with Adjust to make the most of advertising on iOS, and for updates on all upcoming changes and releases, you can see our latest blogs, check out our iOS and SKAN solutions, or request a demo!
+We’re excited to help you take your iOS marketing efforts to the next level.